risc0/demos/zk-kyc/README.md

 # zk-KYC Demonstration Application

+The zk-KYC demo application allows individuals to verify and mint their identity as an NFT enabling onchain identity verification with zero-knowledge proofs.

-This demo leverages ID.me api to generate a client authentication token.
+This demo leverages ID.me to generate a client authentication token.
 The token includes a nonce that is associated with the user's connected wallet address, employing principles from the [OpenPubkey: Augmenting OpenID Connect with User held Signing Keys](https://eprint.iacr.org/2023/296) paper.
 The JWT's integrity is then verified within the guest using ID.me's public RS256 signing [certificates](https://api.id.me/oidc/.well-known/jwks).
 Subsequently, the guest generates a cryptographic proof of the JWT's integrity and issues a receipt.
 This receipt, containing the SNARK, an obfuscated identifier, and the user's address, can be validated on the onchain for ERC721 token minting or other transactions, if valid.

 For detailed information about the RISC Zero zkVM, refer to our developer [documentation](https://dev.risczero.com/api).